Setup

 Compile and run

-again.
+mainagain.
 Did anything change?
 What errors are still remaining?Declare and implement an overloaded assignment operator for the

-).
+SetIntclass.
+The assignment operator should take aconstreference to anotherSetIntobject as its only parameter and return a reference to the current object (this).
 In addition to the copy constructor steps, the assignment operator should first:- Check for self-assignment (in case someone says

-) - Deallocate the current array before allocating a new one
+some_set = some_set;) - Deallocate the current array before allocating a new one

 - Check for self-assignment (in case someone says